OxalisCommunity/oxalis/README.md

 [![Build Status](https://travis-ci.org/difi/oxalis.svg?branch=release4)](https://travis-ci.org/difi/oxalis)

-This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was developed by [SendRegning](http://www.sendregning.no/).
+This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was originally developed by [SendRegning](http://www.sendregning.no/) and now looked after by the Norwegian agency for Public Management and eGovernment (Difi).

-The Oxalis solution is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API from your own code.
+The Oxalis solution is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API component from your own code.

 Out of the box it persists raw transfer statistics to a database and inbound messages to a filesystem.
 Persistence have been modularized so you can provide your own implementation if you need to send inbound messages to a message queue, a workflow engine, a document archive or others.

-It comes with a basic command line tool for sending messages (```oxalis-standalone```) , outbound raw statistics are also persisted to the database.
+It comes with a basic command line tool for sending messages (```oxalis-standalone```), which should NOT be used for production purposes.

+Outbound raw statistics are persisted to the database.

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-## Newest version is Oxalis 3.1.1
+## Newest version is Oxalis 4.x

 * Support for MySQL, MS-Sql and Oracle for raw statistics (oxalis.jdbc.dialect property)
 * Support for new EHF and BIS formats based on UBL (OIOUBL, NESUBL, Svefaktura etc)
 * Inbound persistence stores transport metadata as JSON file
 * Inbound persistence stores full payload as XML file (whole SBDH for AS2)
 * Fixed potential issues communicating with "POODLE" patched servers

-## Important Notes about Oxalis 3.1

-* Maven grouping was changed to no.difi.oxalis (was no.sendregning.ap), make sure you update local dependencies
-* Overriding DocumentId, ProcessId, Sender, Receiver and endpoint URL is no longer allowed in production mode
-* New configuration parameter for SQL-dialect `oxalis.jdbc.dialect` (see usage in oxalis-commons/src/main/resources/oxalis-global.properties)
+* Support for START and all the horrible SOAP libraries has been removed.
+* Supports the latest PEPPOL Security features, i.e. message digest of original payload provided in the MDN.

 ## Oxalis components